googleapis/ruby-spanner-activerecord/README.md

 Known limitations are listed in the [Limitations](#limitations) section.
 Please report any problems that you might encounter by [creating a new issue](https://github.com/googleapis/ruby-spanner-activerecord/issues/new).

+This adapter only supports GoogleSQL-dialect Cloud Spanner databases.
+PostgreSQL-dialect databases are not supported.

 ## Installation

 Add this line to your application's Gemfile: